gtowizard-ai/mitpoker-2024/README.md

 ![Our technique - Solving small depth-limited subgames using an heuristic function instead of a learned value network at the depth-limit](assets/depth-limited-solving-no-nn.png)

 These values are the same values that a player would get at an all-in node, so we call them `All-in values`.
-This is not considered to be a good heuristic and could never achieve superhuman performance, but given more time and more resources, the architecture would remain the same, except that this heuristic would be replaced by the values coming from a DNN, which shows the generality of this approach.
+Note that this is not considered to be a good heuristic and could never achieve superhuman performance.
+However, given more time and more resources, the architecture would remain the same, except that this heuristic would be replaced by the values coming from a DNN, which shows the generality of this approach.

 ### Poker hand evaluator (`poker_hand.h`)